Considerations for designing a multilingual eCommerce store

-1. When users see your website for the first time, the existence of Language switcher should be obvious to them.
+When users see your website for the first time, the existence of Language Switcher should be obvious to them.
 Would be nice to have it in the header or at least somewhere on your top fold;

-2. For a language switcher we recommend using both an icon with a flag that represents the language and text naming the language (cause not all people may be familiar with the flag).
-Extra tip - we recommend to refer to a language in its own language, for example ‘Українська’ instead of ‘Ukrainian’.
+For a language switcher we recommend using both an icon with a flag that represents the language and text naming the language (because not all people will be familiar with the flag).
+Extra tip – we recommend to refer to a language in its own language, for example ‘Українська’ instead of ‘Ukrainian’.

-3. Make sure that your images, icons and language are culturally appropriate.
-For example, you don’t want to use piggybank icon if some of your users will come form muslim countries.
-Or if your main audience is Southern Korea and China, it won’t be ideal to use images with only white Scandinavian-looking women.
+Make sure that your images, icons and language are culturally appropriate.
+For example, you don’t want to use piggybank icon if some of your users will come from a Muslim countries.
+Or if your main audience is South Korea and China, it won’t be ideal to use images with only white Scandinavian-looking women.
 And when it comes to language, you don’t want your US users to read in the UK English (and vice versa) because it may cause a lot of confusion.
 For example, your US user will be looking for ‘chips’ while your customer from the UK will put ‘crisps’ in their search field.

-5. User testing.
-We highly recommend getting feedback from multiple people from different regions (or at least people who speak languages that your website will have) to make sure that your website fulfils the user’s needs, no matter which language has been choosen
+We highly recommend getting feedback from multiple people from different regions (or at least people who speak languages that your website will have) to make sure that your website fulfils the user’s needs, no matter which language has been chosen.

 We hope these tips will help you build an amazing multilingual eCommerce!